The Prairie Crocus Hunt – A Sign of Spring

 The bouquet of crocuses from the hillside proudly displayed in my childhood glass.

-I placed the beautiful purple arrangement on the table, contently agreeing that spring had arrived amongst all the pandemic craziness.
-The crocuses had appeared just like the years previous.
-At that moment, I realized that the real things haven’t changed.
-And, it’s the simple pleasures in life that make me happy.
-There’s nothing like a crocus hunt to make you realize that!
+I placed the bouquet on the table and smiled, knowing that spring had truly arrived—pandemic or not.
+The crocuses had returned, just like they always do.
+At that moment, I realized the important things hadn’t changed.
+And it’s the simple pleasures in life that bring the most joy.

 Leave a Reply